assuzzanne/FizzBuzz/README.md

 Then start the server with `npm start`
 Run the unit tests with the following command `npm test`

+To test the first endpoint, you can copy and paste this url http://localhost:3000/customisedFizzBuzz/3/5/100/bella/donna into your browser search bar.

+To test the second endpoint, you can copy and paste this url http://localhost:3000/stats into your browser search bar.

 # Author
 Aude Rouaux